 Technology, the great enabler

-Technology can truly drive efficiency and impact of information by making it available during the decision process.
+Technology can truly drive efficiency and impact of information by making it available during the decision process and we have explored where sourcing optimization fits into the technology stack in our introduction to sourcing optimization.
 Organizations need to establish a clear understanding of the desired outcomes, the required inputs, the flow of information throughout the process and the golden source, the source of truth, to make data actionable for award decisions.
 Much of the inefficiency and lack of use of existing data stems from one of these pieces not being in place or thought through.
 MS SharePoint or a local file drive simply aren’t the solution, but part of the problem.

 While data on suppliers like performance, risk, sustainability, diversity, or performance scores are often captured in appropriate systems, they are rarely integrated into an organizations’ sourcing tool or decision process.
 The same is true for external market data (e.g., price benchmarks), stakeholder evaluations and soft factors relevant to the overall evaluation.
 Advanced sourcing software can mitigate many of the challenges stemming from Excel based analytics or disjointed systems, enabling actionable insights for decision making.